Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

-@Zacharias2007SSSAJ concluded that approach (1) has the disadvantage that it uses a large number of regression parameters depending on the number of WRD sampling points, which makes its use in the mathematical modeling more difficult while for approach 2 very detailed information about the particle size distribution is required.
+@Zacharias2007SSSAJ concluded that approach (1) has the disadvantage that it uses a large number of regression parameters depending on the number of WRD sampling points, which makes its use in the mathematical modeling more difficult; while for approach 2 very detailed information about the particle size distribution is required.
 They therefore preferred use of (3) the parameter estimation methods.